Stodian/Stodian/README.md

 I'm Ethan, an Electrical Design Engineer.

-By day, I design electrical systems, and by night, learning back-end development.
+By day, I design electrical systems, and like to code the night away.

 ## **Goal:** ##